AdaCore/gnatstudio/docs/users_guide/environment.rst

 * :file:`$HOME/.gps/plug-ins`

-  Directory containing files with user-defined plug-ins.
+  Directory containing files with user-defined plugins.
 GPS loads all XML and Python files found under this directory during start up.
 Create or edit these files to add your own menu and/or tool-bar entries in GPS or to define support for new languages.
 See